victor-basurto/sitecore-training/sxa/sitecore-sxa-05.md

 ### Page Selector Rendering
 ---
 Using the Page Selector rendering, you can choose how to display the search results page.
-The default page size configured in the Search Results rendering determines the number of pages displayed.
-When using the Page Size rendering, remember to configure the page size in the Control Properties dialog box of the Page Size rendering.
+The default page size <br>configured in the Search Results rendering determines the number of pages displayed.
+When using the Page Size <br>rendering, remember to configure the page size in the Control Properties dialog box of the Page Size rendering.

-###
----

 ### Q&A
 ---
 **Used to apply multiple filters to configure the scope in search queries?**
 - Tokens

-**True or false: You will need to create custom components to create search interfaces when building your website with SXA.**
+**True or false: You will need to create custom components to create search interfaces when building your <br>website with SXA.**
 - False

 **Which of the following renderings would you use to help visitors view the search results within your website?**
 - Search Results Rendering

-**True or false: The default page size configured in the Search Results rendering determines the number of pages displayed.**
+**True or false: The default page size configured in the Search Results rendering determines the number of <br>pages displayed.**
 - True

-**Administrators use which of the following in search queries to apply predefined filters in a search solution on a particular webpage?**
+**Administrators use which of the following in search queries to apply predefined filters in a search solution <br>on a particular webpage?**
 - Tokens

-**True or false: The default page size configured in the Search Results rendering determines the number of pages displayed when a visitor performs a search function.**
+**True or false: The default page size configured in the Search Results rendering determines the number of <br>pages displayed when a visitor performs a search function.**
 - True

-**Which of the following are used by visitors to reduce the number of results to only those that will satisfy the user search criteria?**
+**Which of the following are used by visitors to reduce the number of results to only those that will satisfy the <br>user search criteria?**
 - Facets

-**The Search Results signature can be used to limit results by filtering them based on a unique _________ for specific search results.**
+**The Search Results signature can be used to limit results by filtering them based on a unique _________ for <br>specific search results.**
 - Signature